-©2019 Restoration Games, LLC.
-The following are trademarks of Restoration Games, LLC: Restoration Games, the Restoration Games logo, Unmatched, the Unmatched logo, the "In Battle There Are No Equals" tagline, and all associated trade dress.
-Mondo and the Mondo Games logo is a trademark of Mondo Tees, LLC and is used with permission.
-Restoration Games, LLC is located at 12717 W SUNRISE BLVD, #244, Sunrise, FL 33323.
+© 2020 Restoration Games, LLC.
+The following are trademarks of Restoration Games, LLC: Restoration Games, the Restoration Games logo, Unmatched, the Unmatched logo, the "In Battle, There Are No Equals" tagline, and all associated trade dress.
+Mondo and the Mondo Games logo are trademarks of Mondo Tees, LLC and are used with permission, Restoration Games, LLC is located at 12717 W SUNRISE BLVD. #244.
+Sunrise, FL 33323.
 Actual components may vary from those shown.
 Made in China.
-THIS PRODUCT IS NOT A TOY.
-NOT INTENDED FOR USE BY PERSONS 8 YEARS OF AGE OR YOUNGER.
+THIS PRODUCT IS NOT A TOY, NOT INTENDED FOR USE BY PERSONS 8 YEARS OF AGE OR YOUNGER.